 RVshare has a lot of protections in place to ensure that you have a worry-free experience when renting an RV through them.
 Firstly, they offer a secure payment platform to protect your information from scammers.
 They also verify accounts and have fraud checks in place so you can trust that your booking is legit.

 You have 24/7 access to the RVshare support team during your booking if anything goes awry.
 If your rental is completely different from what you booked online or you cannot reach the RV owner at the start of your booking, reach out to RVshare and they will work to find you a new RV.
-Any disputes you may have can also be mediated by RVshare.
+RVshare can also mediate any disputes you may have.

-When going to book your RV rental, you’ll also be able to see the price for the basic RVshare protection plan.
+When booking your RV rental, you’ll also be able to see the price for the basic RVshare protection plan.
 The basic insurance plan for renters includes the following:

 - Up to $300,000 in comprehensive and collision coverage